armory/docs/content/en/docs/spinnaker/using-dinghy.md

 ## Local module functionality

-Local modules behaves exactly as `module` but with one difference, `module` should exists in the configured template repository but `local_module` not.
-The difference is that `local_module` file should be inside the repository that you used to make the push, so given the next scenario:
+Local modules behave exactly as `module` but with one difference: the location of the file. `module` needs to exist in the configured template repository. `local_module` does not.
+Instead, the `local_module` file needs to be inside the repository that you used to make the push.
+Given the following scenario:

-my_repository
+`my_repository`:

 ```
 .
 ├── dinghyfile